Freeway II: Confessions of a Trickbaby: Plot

 After a few days, the two lovers find a poster that shows Sister Gomez is in town.
 Sister Gomez appears to be a Catholic/spiritualist healer; Cyclona is very keen that they visit her, for Sister Gomez has protected her from abuse in the past, and might be able to help them.
 They visit Sister Gomez at her gaudy mission house.
 Sister makes an enormous roast feast for her "little movie star" (Cyclona) and the friend "with the hungry demon" (Crystal), referring to her bulimia.

 Cyclona then disappears as White Girl is forced to work for Sister Gomez in the same way as she has been doing, in exchange for food.
-Finally, Crystal grows weary and makes her way to the basement, where she finds small children in a bondage room with a U.F.O shaped lantern.
+Finally, White Girl grows weary and makes her way to the basement, where she finds small children in a bondage room with a U.F.O shaped lantern.
 There is blood everywhere.
 Cyclona is hanging half-nude in a bondage style contraption.
-She tells Crystal that Sister Gomez made her watch while she chopped up children and made food out of them.
-She reveals that her ultimate plan for Crystal was to fatten her up with the meat of the children, and then, serve Crystal up for dinner as well.
-Crystal concludes that Sister Gomez is the witch-leader of a bizarre cult that rapes and eats children and then sells the child porn videos, protected by the front of a Catholic mission.
+She tells White Girl that Sister Gomez made her watch while she chopped up children and made food out of them.
+She reveals that her ultimate plan for White Girl was to fatten her up with the meat of the children, and then serve White Girl up for dinner as well.

+White Girl concludes that Sister Gomez is the witch-leader of a bizarre cult that rapes and eats children and then sells child pornography videos, protected by the front of a Catholic mission.
 Ready to deliver justice, White Girl frees Cyclona and kills all the cult members; she also reveals Sister Gomez to be a trans woman.
-Not succumbing to bullets, Gomez is thrown in the oven.
-Burning, Gomez screams of her 100,000 years of terror and the revenge from her father Jupiter that will ensue.
+Not succumbing to bullets, Sister Gomez is thrown in the oven.
+Burning, Sister Gomez screams of her 100,000 years of terror and the revenge from her father Jupiter that will ensue.

 White Girl, keeping a promise made earlier, is forced to kill Cyclona in a tearful scene rather than allow her to be captured.
 Cyclona, wishing to leave behind a life of abuse and violence, hopes to be reincarnated as an eagle (we discover that Sister Gomez was her earliest abuser).
 White Girl makes a deal with the federales and leaves with her lawyer/pimp, stating "I'm not hungry anymore."